Lucia1987/lucia1987.github.io/_posts/2016-01-20-Fab-Lab-WGTN-4january.markdown

 ---
-title:  "Make!"
+title:  "1st month"
-subtitle: "2nd week"
+subtitle: "January"
 author: "Lucia Arcangeli"
 avatar: "img/authors/luli-2-corti.jpg"
 image: "image/testacinese.jpg"
-date:   2016-01-20 12:12:12
+date:   2016-01-28 12:12:12
 ---

 # You are the key to opening the door of the world.

-## This week I was hit by a huge quantity of new information.
+## My firts week was hit by a huge quantity of new information.

 ### Experience makers:

-1. Blog online
+- Blog online

-2. Creation of the first items through the "laser cutter"
+- Creation of the first items through the "laser cutter"

-3. Creation of my first t-shirt
+- Creation of my first t-shirt

-4. It keeps my development in the English language
+- It keeps my development in the English language
    New words and concepts in English (every day)

 ## The knowledge through the experience in my opinion  is the key to personal growth.